Small Business Innovation Research: History

 The program must be periodically reauthorized by the United States Congress, but reauthorization is generally included in each new budget.
 The program was re-authorized through FY2017 by the 2012 Defense Authorization Act (P.L.112-81).

-Rep. Mazie K. Hirono (D-HI) has proposed the SBIR Enhancement Act of 2011 as HR 447 of the 112th Congress, which increases the funding for SBIR by increasing the funding tax from the original 2.5% up to 5%, raises the Phase 1 amount to $200,000 and provides for economic adjustments every five years.
+Rep. Kim Young (R-CA) and Angie Craig (D-MN) introduced the SCORE for Small Business Act of 2022 to reauthorize the SBIR program as HR 447 of the 117th Congress, which reauthorizes $13.5 million for the program for two years, ensures the SBA prevents abuse and misuse of funds, and expands counseling and training programs to provide online webinars, electronic mentoring platforms, and online toolkits to better serve small businesses.

 Historical minimum percentages of their "extramural" R&D budgets for awards to small business concerns are: